Novice-Programmer/ManualChess/README.md

 This is a board game with a card.

-I used a free asset, so I'll get off if I get copyrighted.
+I used free asset

+Currently, there is no image or sound due to copyright issues.

+If there is any additional copyright problem, I will erase that part.